 Local entrepreneur, John Pergal, and other McKees Rocks partners recognized that restoring the Roxian would lead to a significant transformation of the McKees Rocks business corridor, yes, but the impact of this preserved piece of history will lead to so much more.
 Locally, the venue will spark further economic and community development through the creation of jobs, revenue for Chartiers Avenue businesses, and will revive the cultural communities North of the city.
 Regionally, the venue will provide a space for musical acts who would previously bypass the Pittsburgh market.
-With 1400 seats, Roxian Theatre will satiate the need for another venue in the 800-1,500 seat range, therefore enhancing the already vibrant music, arts, and entertainment culture of our city and surrounding areas.
+With a capacity of 1400, Roxian Theatre will satiate the need for another venue in the 800-1,500 seat range, therefore enhancing the already vibrant music, arts, and entertainment culture of our city and surrounding areas.

 The persistence and support of many local players and investors has made possible the dream of many, reviving this crucial piece of Pittsburgh history.
 Here’s what you can expect from the new space: Among the extensive renovations, you will find an overhaul of design elements, extensive structural upgrades, and an overall expansion of the space.